shadanan/shadanan.github.io/SoftwarePolitics.md

 ## The punch line, a.k.a.
 TL;DR

 I won't keep you in suspense.
-Here is the thesis of this looooong essay.
+Here is the thesis of this *looooong* essay.
 It is the root cause that motivated over half of my ranting all these years, starting at Amazon and continuing here at Google.

 (Note: I Do Not Speak For My Employer.
 This should be patently obvious.
 When employers want someone to speak for them, they hire a person like the Mouth of Sauron, to make absolutely sure everyone knows they are speaking for the Employer.)

 My thesis:

- 1) Software engineering has its own political axis, ranging from conservative to liberal.

-(Note: Technically, you could stop reading right here and be at pretty much 90% comprehension.
-In case you care.)
+ 1) **Software engineering has its own political axis, ranging from conservative to liberal.** Note: Technically, you could stop reading right here and be at pretty much 90% comprehension.
+In case you care.

  2) The notions of "conservative" and "liberal" on this political axis are specialized to software engineering.
 But they exhibit some strong similarities to their counterparts in real-world politics.

- 3) Everyone in the software industry who does stuff related to programming computers falls somewhere fairly precise on this political spectrum, whether they realize it or not.
+ 3) *Everyone* in the software industry who does stuff related to programming computers falls somewhere fairly precise on this political spectrum, whether they realize it or not.

-Put another way, YOU are either a liberal or a conservative software engineer.
-You may be more of a centrist, or maybe an extremist, but you fall somewhere on that left/right spectrum.
+Put another way, *you* are either a liberal or a conservative software engineer.
+You may be more of a centrist, or maybe an extremist, but you fall *somewhere on* that left/right spectrum.

 Just as in real-world politics, software conservatism and liberalism are radically different world views.
 Make no mistake: they are at odds.
 They have opposing value systems, priorities, core beliefs and motivations.
 These value systems clash at design time, at implementation time, at diagnostic time, at recovery time.
 They get along like green eggs and ham.

 I think it is important for us to recognize and understand the conservative/liberal distinction in our industry.
-It probably won't help us agree on anything, pretty much by definition.
+It probably won't help us *agree* on anything, pretty much by definition.
 Any particular issue only makes it onto the political axis if there is a fundamental, irreconcilable difference of opinion about it.
 Programmers probably won't -- or maybe even can't -- change their core value systems.

 But the political-axis framework gives us a familiar set of ideas and terms for identifying areas of fundamental disagreement.
 This can lead to faster problem resolution.
 Being able to identify something quickly as a well-defined political issue means we can stop wasting time trying to convince the other side to change their minds, and instead move directly into the resolution phase, which (just as in politics) generally boils down to negotiation and compromise.
 Or, you know, Watergate.